-You might be finding yourself getting a little tired of Eivor in Assassin’s Creed Valhalla at this point, but it’s still a fantastic time to be a fan of this epic action RPG series.
-Ubisoft is currently celebrating the 15th anniversary of Assassin’s Creed with a celebration of the franchise we all know and love that culminates in a showcase about its future in September 2022.
-On top of the fact that evidence for an Assassin’s Creed 1 remake is mounting, a reliable Ubisoft leaker has claimed that the next Assassin’s Creed game is going to be “Aztecs” online.
+You might be finding yourself getting a little tired of Eivor in Assassin’s Creed Valhalla at this point, and you’re not alone in that regard, but it’s still a fantastic time to be a fan of this epic action RPG series.
+Ubisoft has celebrated the 15th anniversary of Assassin’s Creed with a celebration of the franchise we all know and love and finally ended support for Assassin’s Creed Valhalla.
+With yet-another reliable Ubisoft leaker claiming that the next Assassin’s Creed game is going to be “Aztecs”, we think it’s the perfect time to talk about why this is a great idea.
 Although it’s worth taking this with a rather large pinch of salt until we know more, the idea that we could be getting an Assassin’s Creed game that follows such an interesting Mesoamerican culture is beyond exciting – and here’s why.

 For those of you who are yet to learn about the Aztecs and Aztec culture, here’s a baseline for you.
 The Aztecs were a Mesoamerican culture present in central Mexico from around 1300 to 1521, when the famed Spanish conquistador Hernán Cortés overthrew the established Aztec Empire – a people weakened by disease and political instability following the death of Moctezuma.